EconomyGlobal oil prices surged after the U.S. and Iran conflict

 global markets for oil surge

-Sen explained what could be a further impact of US-Iran conflict on oil prices in global markets; “It may take some for Iran to retaliate, but in the meantime, oil prices might give back some of its gains, Sen said.
+Sen explained what could be a further impact of the US-Iran conflict on oil prices in global markets: “It may take some time for Iran to retaliate, but in the meantime, oil prices might give back some of their gains.”

-Iran, to their part, has vowed to respond against the U.S., as Iranian Foreign Minister Mohammad Javad Zarif tweeted that “the U.S. bears responsibility for all consequences of its rogue adventurism.”
+Iran, for its part, has vowed to respond against the U.S. Iranian Foreign Minister Mohammad Javad Zarif tweeted that “the U.S. bears responsibility for all consequences of its rogue adventurism.”

 Hassan Rouhani About U.S. Attack